Properties – SOME MMLT PROPERTIES ARE CLOSED TO VISITORS UNTIL FURTHER NOTICE

 The Mississippi Madawaska Land Trust covers an area that extends from the western part of the City of Ottawa in the east to Lake Mazinaw and Highway 41 in the west, from Sharbot Lake in the south to the lower Madawaska River in the north.

-MMLT currently has nine properties entrusted to its care, covering 2,822 acres of lands with significant ecological value.
+MMLT currently has nine properties entrusted to its care, covering over 3,060 acres of lands with significant ecological value.

 The Mississippi Madawaska Land Trust stewards land and conducts its activities wholly within the traditional and unceded territory of the Algonquin Anishinaabeg People, also known as the Omàmiwininì.
 This territory spans much of the Ottawa River watershed in Ontario and Québec.
 Thirty-six thousand square kilometers of the territory is currently subject to the largest land claim being negotiated in Ontario.
 Our land trust is committed to working with the Algonquin Anishinaabeg People, in the spirit of reconciliation between the Indigenous and non-Indigenous peoples of Canada, and with mutual respect for the gifts of nature including land, water, and the biological diversity indigenous to our region.

 - The Land Trust is centrally located within the Algonquin to Adirondack corridor and immediately adjacent to the Frontenac Axis Biosphere Reserve (a designated UNESCO site).